 Maintaining a clean litter box will minimize odor, not eliminate it 100%.
 There are two types of air treatments that you can use to make the area nearly odor free: Absorbents draw odor from the air by neutralizing or bonding with odor molecules.
 For example,

-Pet-Clear Crystals, made from natural volcanic rock, actually remove pungent odor from the air.
+Odor Crystals, made from natural volcanic rock, actually remove pungent odor from the air.
 Scents sweeten the air to make it more pleasant.
 To maintain the area around-the-clock you can install a battery-operated,

 automatic aerosol-deodorizer, load it with your favorite scent, and set it to freshen the air every 7, 15, or 25 minutes.
 For accidents, or any time odor occurs, use a handy handheld spray like

 Nature's Miracle Stain & Odor Remover.
 Make sure to use all scents a comfortable distance from the litter box, and be careful not to overdo it.
-If too strong, scents can keep you cat from using her litter box.
+If too strong, scents can keep your cat from using her litter box.

 Odor Zone 5: Your Carpet and Furniture